 This article illustrates the differences between template editors available in Iterable.
-For more information on templates and the configuration options available across editors (eg. message type, sender and subject line), see our Templates Overview.
+For more information on templates and the configuration options available across editors (eg. message type, sender and subject line), see our Introduction to Templates.

 Table of contents